top of page

 Kurt Riezler

 Kurt Riezler (1882–1955) was a top-level cabinet adviser in Germany and the Weimar Republic and professor of philosophy and chairman of the board at the University of Frankfurt.
-With the rise of Nazism he was forced out of his positions and, in 1939, emigrated to the United States, where he joined The New School for Social Research as a professor of philosophy.
+With the rise of Nazism he was forced out of his positions and in 1939 emigrated to the United States, where he joined the New School for Social Research as a professor of philosophy.
 His work addresses a wide range of topics in political philosophy, including shame, truth, fear, public opinion, and human rights.

 Ann Rigney